13 amazing Pride events around the world

-When it comes to Pride celebrations in Europe, for many folks bigger is better and that brings us to Berlin.
-The German capital’s Pride — technically called Christopher Street Day in homage to the Stonewall riots and New York City’s key role in the gay rights movement — attracts up to half a million people who follow the parade route.
-While there are Pride events taking place throughout the month of July (such as the CSD on the Spree party on July 25), the CSD Parade and official Pride Festival CSD Party take place on July 27.
-The parade starts at 12:30pm on Kurfürstendamm and Joachimsthaler Straße and ends at the Brandenburg Gate, with no shortage of music and dancing along the way.
+When it comes to Pride celebrations in Europe, for many folks bigger is better.
+And that brings us to Berlin.
+The German capital’s Pride — technically called Christopher Street Day in homage to the Stonewall riots and New York City’s key role in the gay rights movement — typically attracts up to half a million people who follow the parade route.
+This year’s motto is “Save our Community – Save YOUR Pride.”

 Amsterdam Gay Pride in the Netherlands

 You have to figure if the Pilgrims ditched Amsterdam because it was too sinful for their tastes, the city has to be doing something right — right?
-It’s no secret that Amsterdam knows how to have a good time, but its Pride has sometimes played second fiddle to better known events in burgs like, well, Berlin.
-Yet the city’s Gay Pride festivities, which start July 27 and culminate on August 2, 3 and 4, are finally getting the attention they deserve.
-Pride-goers can expect street parties and DJs galore, as well as the now iconic Canal Parade, which floats its way from Amstel to Prinsengracht.
-(It’s what gives Pride here a real Dutch touch.)
+It’s no secret that Amsterdam knows how to have a good time, but its Pride has sometimes played second fiddle to better-known events in burgs like, well, Berlin.
+The city’s Gay Pride festivities, which this year run from 6 August to 8 August, are finally garnering the attention they deserve.

 Reykjavík Pride in Iceland

-Where to Stay: The Canopy by Hilton Reykjavik City Centre is a solid bet with a winning location in the center of town, and there are still award nights available for 70,000 points.
+Where to stay: The Canopy by Hilton Reykjavik City Centre is a solid bet with a winning location in the centre of town.

 Taiwan Pride in Taipei

-In any given year, Taiwan Pride in Taipei is billed as Asia’s biggest LGBTQ event — but this year, there’s even more to celebrate because in May, Taiwan’s parliament passed a bill endorsing same sex marriage.
-Tens of thousands of revelers are expected to attend the Pride parade on Saturday, Oct.
-26 in the Zhongzheng District.
-In addition to the main parade, expect plenty of special events and after-parties.
+In any given year, Taiwan Pride in Taipei is billed as Asia’s biggest LGBTQ+ event.
+Over 80,000 revellers are expected to attend the celebration from 29 October to 31 October in the Zhongzheng District.
+The spotlight event is the parade, happening on Saturday, 30 October.
+In addition to the main parade, you can expect plenty of other satellite events and after-parties.
 According to a Taipei gay guide, the capital’s “Red House district is home to more than 25 different gay bars, shops and restaurants.”

-Where to Stay: Stay at the W Taipei in the central business district (from 50,000 Marriott Bonvoy points per night) and you won’t have far to go for one of the gay rooftop pool parties planned during Taiwan Pride.
+Where to stay: Stay at the W Taipei in the central business district (rooms available from £181 per night) and you won’t have far to go for one of the gay rooftop pool parties planned during Taiwan Pride.